 I studied business and management at university and during a placement year realised I didn’t want a predominantly desk-based role and would be better suited to a more dynamic environment.

 I landed a role on an FM graduate training programme and, despite not knowing much about it, decided it was something I might enjoy.
 Following a two-year placement, I worked in operational roles for some years, before taking time out to travel.
-When I returned to work I started at Macro and I’ve been here ever since.
+When I returned to work I started at Mace and I’ve been here ever since.

 - Why did you choose to go into consultancy rather than operations?

-- When I returned from travelling and was looking at opportunities there were a number of operational roles, as well as the consultancy role at Macro.
+- When I returned from travelling and was looking at opportunities there were a number of operational roles, as well as the consultancy role at Mace.
 The variety, scope of the projects and clients I could be working with in the consultancy role really appealed to me.
 I liked the prospect of taking on different projects – procurement exercises, strategic reviews, audits and compliance.
 While it was a significant change in job focus, my operations background has been fundamental in ensuring my success in the role.
 In reality, I’m pleased to say my instinct was right.
 Every job and client is different, so the variety does keep it interesting.